🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 """

-Generate VASP INCAR file for magnetic materials
+Generate a VASP INCAR file for magnetic materials

 Parameters: